Sukuk for vaccine fund ushers Islamic finance into ethical sphere

 "IFFIm could also provide long-term funding in that effort."

-GlaxoSmithKline (GSK.L) and NewLink Genetics (NLNK.O) are currently testing experimental Ebola vaccines, and a trial of an Ebola vaccine from Johnson & Johnson (JNJ.N) is scheduled to start in January.
+GlaxoSmithKline and NewLink Genetics are currently testing experimental Ebola vaccines, and a trial of an Ebola vaccine from Johnson & Johnson is scheduled to start in January.

 SUBSTANCE OVER FORM